Prasanna Kumar Patasani: Early life

 Prasanna Patasani has been elected for the eighth time (four times as Member of Legislative Assembly and four times as the Member of Parliament from Bhubaneswar the state capital of Orissa).
 He is a great follower of Shri Biju Patnaik.

 Patasani has published 60 books, in different languages, and has written about 100 articles.
 He has spoken in Japan, US, and UK at Oxford University on "the future of human civilization".
-He had gone underground for about 12 years to save him from imprisonment on the alleged involvement with the Maoist and their cause.
+He had gone underground for about 12 years to save him from imprisonment on the alleged involvement with the Maoists and their cause.
 During the period of his underground he joined his guru, Maharishi Mahesh Yogi, who taught him the Patanjali Yoga Sutra, which changed his life.
 He still carries the "blessing wand" his guru gave him.